DERBYSHIRE CRICKET FOUNDATION

 - We accept that abuse can happen within cricket, and outside of it, but we have a duty of care to act appropriately and, if applicable, make a referral.

-- Ensuring that all people that work in cricket at, or for, our Foundation (such as staff, officials, volunteers, team managers, coaches etc.) have a responsibility for safeguarding vulnerable adults and understand how the Safe Hands Policy applies to them and that they understand their duty of care.
+- Ensuring that all people that work in cricket at, or for, the Foundation (such as staff, officials, volunteers, team managers, coaches etc.) have a responsibility for safeguarding adults at risk and understand how the Safe Hands Policy applies to them and that they understand their duty of care.
 This will be done with appropriate guidance and training.

 - Ensuring all individuals working within cricket at, or for, the Foundation are recruited and appointed in accordance with ECB guidelines and relevant legislation.